prashantsrivastava-dev/java_struts2/README.md

 # Java_Struts2 Project using Oracle Database.
-It's have login and logout featue and showing product in a table.
+It's have login and logout feature and showing product in a table.